henrysxie/intermediate-sql/notes.md

     4. Outermost query takes presidents whose state falls in that list.

+## Views

-2. Get the oldest president in each state
+1. Get the oldest president in each state

     A. Create a view for the age of the presidents